mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 - CAN Identifier (CAN ID)

-  CAN ID is a CAN frame field that informs every receiving CAN node whether a frame is addressed for them.
+  CAN ID is a CAN frame field that informs every receiving CAN node about a sender and a content of a frame.
   CAN nodes shall filter out and ignore CAN frames with CAN IDs that are not relevant for them.

   There are two formats of CAN ID: